HomeAboutFAQsPatient InformationAdditional ServicesBlogContactGet StartedDVA Patient Portal

 Simple, right?
 One may even think that this advice is too plain.
 After all, it’s plastered everywhere from therapists’ offices, to $2 coffee mugs.
 Regardless of the cheesy mental health quotes it always seems to be a part of, this tip has some real value.

-Breathing, especially deep breathing, is great when one is being overwhelmed by feelings of anxiety or stress.
+Breathing, especially deep breathing, can be a helpful technique when someone is feeling overwhelmed by stress.
 As we inhale and exhale deeply, the increased oxygen activates the parasympathetic nervous system to send a signal to the brain and tell it to stop using the fight, flight, or freeze response.

 Here’s how:

 So, the next time you find yourself faced with a situation that seems tough to handle, remember that your body has its own calming mechanism.
-Take a minute, breathe deeply, and re-engage with the situation once you feel better.
+Take a minute, breathe deeply, and re-engage with the situation once you feel more settled.

 Two: Take Decisive Actions.